danandrei/jquery-multilingual-input/README.md

 jQuery Multilingual Input
 =========================

-This is a simple Jquery plugin that turns an input into a multiligual one, the input is styled using **Bootstrap 2.3.1**.
+This is a simple jQuery plugin that turns an input into a multiligual one, the input is styled using **Bootstrap 2.3.1**.

 ## Example